lennonkc/ai-tools-map/README.md

   - [FOLO](https://github.com/RSSNext/Folo)
     - Folo is an information aggregation tool that gathers various sources you want to follow (articles, videos, updates, etc.) into a clean timeline, eliminating the hassle of switching between different platforms.
   - FMHY
-    - AI 资讯中心 / 各种免费资源集合
+    - AI News Center / A collection of various free resources.
+AI 资讯中心 / 各种免费资源集合
   - meridian
     - It collects news from hundreds of sources, uses artificial intelligence to analyze the news, and provides concise, personalized daily briefings to help users filter out valuable information from the noise.